EmmaRamirez/emmaramirez.me/posts/08-10-18/typing-redux-actions.md

     ({ type: 'START_GAME' })
 ```

-Note: You can chanin the conditional type to allow payloads with strings or numbers, etc.
+Note: You can chain the conditional type to allow payloads with strings or numbers, etc.

 And that's it!
 There's some more stuff you can do with reducers though: